nateCode1/svacketz/README.md

   L6 --> W8
 ```

 In this version of the bracket the most notable difference is that the first round of matches in the lower bracket is completely unnecessary.
-This isn't a perfect outcome, as it would be prefered that those losing earlier in the winner's bracket have more matches in the loser's bracket, but this is an acceptable compromise.
+This isn't a perfect outcome, as it would be preferred that those losing earlier in the winner's bracket have more matches in the loser's bracket, but this is an acceptable compromise.

 However, if we look again at the same setup, but with only 7 participants, there is a larger issue: